Madeleine Peyroux

-Madeleine Peyroux (born April 18, 1974) is an American jazz singer and songwriter who began her career as a teenager on the streets of Paris.
+Madeleine Peyroux (born April 19, 1974) is an American jazz singer and songwriter who began her career as a teenager on the streets of Paris.
 She sang vintage jazz and blues songs before finding mainstream success in 2004 when her album Careless Love sold half a million copies.

 Music career

-A native of Athens, Georgia, Peyroux grew up in New York and California.
+A native of Athens, Georgia, Peyroux grew up in New York and California, before moving to Paris at the age of 11–12.
 In interviews, she has called her parents "hippies" and "eccentric educators" who helped her pursue a career in music.
 As a child, she listened to her father's old records and learned to play her mother's ukulele.

-When she was thirteen, Peyroux's parents divorced, and she moved with her mother to Paris.
+When she was thirteen, Peyroux's parents divorced, and she moved with her mother to Paris, France.
 Two years later she began singing with street musicians in the Latin Quarter.
 She joined a vintage jazz group called the Riverboat Shufflers, then The Lost Wandering Blues and Jazz Band, with whom she toured Europe.